 Garnish: cherry, pineapple wedge and lime wedge

-Add first 7 ingredients to a mixing glass.
+Add the first 6 ingredients to a mixing glass with ice.
 Roll (see technique note).
-Pour into glass and add a float of Whaler’s Dark Rum and garnish.
+Pour into a glass and add a float of Whaler’s Dark Rum and garnish.

 Note: Rolling means pouring the contents of the built cocktail from a mixing glass to a Boston shaker tin and back into the glass.
 This will incorporate the components equally and bring the temperature of the cocktail down without compromising the flavor.